ZDSPunisherspb.comHomeMarker TechStoreLinks

 The Trial Assembly:

-Again, since each gun uses its own switch, reg, and electronics, it means the firing assemblies are interchangeable and can be moved around as needed.
+The only other thing to do is put it all together.
+Put the body sections together, screw on the solenoid assemblies like normal, then drop them all into their respetive frames.
+Since each gun uses its own switch, reg, and electronics, it means the firing assemblies are interchangeable and can be moved around as needed.
 The only thing that would have to change is the input pressure for the guns.
+I took this picture mid-way through.

 The orignial setup is designed to house screw-in tanks on the gun itself.
 I drilled and tapped some cheap bottomline ASAs then attached them to the front of the side-marker frames.
 The two side tanks will be in front and the middle gun tanke will be in the regular bottomline position.

-(please note that I ended up removing these mounts and using tanks on my back instead, so this was wasted effort.)
+(edit; I ended up removing these mounts and using tanks on my back instead, so this was wasted effort.)

 I actually ended up taking it all apart again so I could properly clean and maintain the firing assemblies (this is why I called this section "trial" assembly).
 They had been sitting around for a long time before I put the gun together, so they needed a good once-through before action.
 It's of course a good idea to be sure this gun is in top shape before we go to play with it, since troubleshooting leaking problems at the field is virtually pointless due to how long it takes.